-Listing Our common stock has been approved for listing on Nasdaq.
-Proposed Nasdaq symbol "NNE" Risk Factors Investing in our common stock is speculative and involves a high degree of risk.
+Listing We have applied to have our common stock listed on Nasdaq.
+No assurance can be given that our listing will be approved by Nasdaq or that a trading market will develop for our common stock.
+We will not proceed with this offering in the event the common stock is not approved for listing on Nasdaq.
+"NNE" Proposed Nasdaq symbol Risk Factors Investing in our common stock is speculative and involves a high degree of risk.
 See "Risk Factors" beginning on page 12 and the other information in this prospectus for a discussion of the factors you should consider carefully before you decide to invest in our common stock.
 Lock-Up In connection with this offering, we, our executive officers, directors, and our existing stockholders holding five percent (5%) or more of our common stock prior to this offering have agreed not to offer, issue, sell, contract to sell, encumber, grant any option for the sale of or otherwise dispose of any of our securities for a period of six (6) months following the closing of this offering.
-In addition, each existing stockholder of our company who holds less than five percent (5%) of our common stock prior to this offering will be subject to lock-up agreement with leak out provisions restricting sales of certain percentages of their common stock during a period ranging from 30 days to 150 days following the closing of this offering.
+In addition, each existing stockholder of our company who holds less than five percent (5%) of our common stock prior to this offering will be subject to leak-out agreement restricting sales of certain percentages of their common stock during a period ranging from 30 days to 150 days following the closing of this offering.
 See "Underwriting" beginning on page 89 for more information.
-Transfer Agent The transfer agent and registrar for our common stock is Vstock Transfer LLC. a stock to be outstanding upon completion of this offering will be 28,569,513 shares assuming no nderwriters, which is based on 26,007,013 shares of our common stock outstanding as of the date of date of this prospectus:
+Transfer Agent The transfer agent and registrar for our common stock is Vstock Transfer LLC.
+(1)The number of shares of our common stock to be outstanding upon completion of this offering will be 29,007,015 shares assuming no

-- 179,375 shares of common stock issuable upon the exercise of the Representative's Warrant; - 3,370,352 shares of our common stock reserved under our 2023 Stock Option Plan #1, with a fixed exercise price of \$1.50 per share; - 1,758,460 shares of our common stock reserved under our 2023 Stock Option Plan #2, with a fixed exercise price of \$3.00 per share; and - 385,000 shares of our common stock underlying options which are not governed by either our 2023 Stock Option Plan #1 or our Stock Option Plan #2, with a fixed exercise price of \$3.00 per share.
+- 1) The number of shares of our common stock to be outstanding upon completion of this offering will be 29,007,015 shares assuming no exercise of the over-allotment by the underwriters, which is based on 26,007,015 shares of our common stock outstanding as of the date of this prospectus, and excludes, as of the date of this prospectus: - 210,000 shares of common stock issuable upon the exercise of the Representative's Warrant; - 3,370,352 shares of our common stock reserved under our 2023 Stock Option Plan #1, with a fixed exercise price of \$1.50 per share; - 1,758,460 shares of our common stock reserved under our 2023 Stock Option Plan #2, with a fixed exercise price of \$3.00 per share; and - 385,000 shares of our common stock underlying options which are not governed by either our 2023 Stock Option Plan #1 or our Stock Option Plan #2, with a fixed exercise price of \$3.00 per share.